alainkaegi/pythonorama/data_structures/linked_lists.md

 1. An empty queue might still have `_back` pointing at an otherwise unreachable item.
 This would not interfere with the functioning of the queue, but the "loitering" item would take up memory.
 1. `None`.
 1. In general, it would return a value one less than the correct answer.
 For an empty list, it would throw an error.
+1. Store the current length in a separate attribute and have `__len__` return it.
+Other methods that modify the list would have to update this attribute.
 1. A linked list where each node knows about the previous node as well as the next node.
 This requires some extra bookkeeping, but is useful in some situations.
 For example, a double-ended queue, where items can be inserted at or removed from either end, can be implemented to run in constant time using doubly-linked list.